[Cheat Sheet] Rule 10b5-1 Changes to Know

 Old Rule: No rule existed.
 This is completely new.

-New Rule: Companies will now be required to disclose a table quarterly listing any equity awards that closely coincided with the release of material non-public information (e.g. earnings).
+New Rule: Companies are now required to disclose a table quarterly listing any equity awards that closely coincided with the release of material non-public information (e.g. earnings).

 Impact

 The SEC has clearly been concerned that companies may be tempted to time equity awards in order to benefit from material announcements.
-In practice, we believe that this rule will likely scare companies off from doing this, resulting in the table being rarely used, though we will monitor with interest.
+In practice, this rule is likely scareingcompanies off from doing this, resulting in the table being rarely used.

 Other Changes